 - First Appearance: Human Specimens 5 and 6Voiced by: Taimei Suzuki

 Dada is one of the most famous aliens in the Ultra Series, known for his bizarre appearance (inspired by the anti-art movement of the same name).
 Thus, he has made numerous reappearances, continuing to use his trusty shrink ray to abduct humans and frustrate our heroes.

 - Affably Evil: Despite his unsettling appearance, he's very polite when spoken face to face.

 - Alien Abduction: Their main gimmick whenever they appear is that they kidnap humans for various reasons.

-- Breakout Villain: In the 2010s, due to his iconic nature.
+- Breakout Villain: He's one of the more frequently recurring monsters in the franchise, due to his iconic nature.

 - Demonic Possession: He takes over the body of a scientist in order to lull the final two specimens (Muramatsu and a lady he was accompanying) into a false sense of security.

 - Enemy Mime: His skin colour is meant to resemble a mime's clothing, upping his creepy factor.